 This sounds basic because it is basic and yet smart companies keep getting it wrong.

-Gartner found that 69% of B2B buyers report inconsistencies between information on a sales organization’s website and what sellers actually tell them.
+Gartner found that 69% of B2B buyers report inconsistencies between information on a sales organization's website and what sellers actually tell them.
 In the U.S. that inconsistency creates immediate mistrust.
-If the site says one thing, the outbound email says another and the live demo tells a third story the buyer starts wondering what else will feel messy and uncoordinated after the purchase.

 What to do instead: Treat message consistency as a non-negotiable go-to-market discipline.
 Your homepage, sales deck, outbound copy, demo narrative and customer proof must all reinforce the exact same value proposition.
-If they do not you must fix that before scaling your marketing activity.

 Some companies wrongly assume brand building can wait until after the pipeline starts moving.
 In the U.S. that strategy will slow your pipeline from the very start.

 This does not mean funding expensive awareness campaigns.
 It means creating enough trust signals that a buyer feels your company is real, credible and relevant in their specific market.
 B2B buyers now consume an average of 13 pieces of content before making a provider decision.
-McKinsey found that more than half of B2B buyers are willing to switch suppliers if they do not get a smooth omnichannel experience.
-Trust and familiarity directly influence whether a prospect gives you that chance in the first place.

 What to do instead: Build a U.S.-relevant authority layer early.
 That must include localized thought leadership, U.S. industry pages, webinars, customer stories, partner relationships, executive visibility and content built entirely around the commercial questions American buyers are already asking.
+For a practical framework, see our guide on launching your B2B company in the U.S.

 This may be the biggest mistake of all.
 Too many European and U.K. SaaS companies treat U.S. market entry as a simple headcount decision.
 Hire a rep. Maybe hire a country manager.
 Start outreach.
 See what happens.

 That model is completely out of step with how modern B2B buying works.
-McKinsey’s research shows that e-commerce has become the leading sales channel in revenue generation among organizations that offer it and that buyers are far more comfortable making large remote or self-service purchases.
-Gartner’s 2026 findings show that AI is already fundamentally shaping how buyers research and evaluate potential solutions.
+McKinsey's research shows that e-commerce has become the leading sales channel in revenue generation among organizations that offer it and that buyers are far more comfortable making large remote or self-service purchases.

 What to do instead: Build a comprehensive U.S. go-to-market system rather than just filling a U.S. sales role.
 That system must include disciplined positioning, buyer education, quantified proof, logical pricing, localized content, targeted outbound, inbound capture, sales enablement and a perfectly consistent narrative across every single touchpoint.

 European and U.K. SaaS companies do not usually struggle in the U.S. because they are incapable of winning here.
-They struggle because the go-to-market model they aggressively bring over was built for an entirely different buyer environment.
+They struggle because the go-to-market model they bring over was built for an entirely different buyer environment.

 The U.S. market is significantly less forgiving of vague positioning, weak proof, generic outreach and disconnected buyer experiences.
-Buyers want to research independently, compare quickly, validate with supreme confidence and engage sales only when the conversation adds measurable value.
+Buyers want to research independently, compare quickly, validate with confidence and engage sales only when the conversation adds measurable value.